fals/cqrs-clean-eventual-consistency/README.md

 ## :floppy_disk: How do I use it?

-You need some the fallowing tools:
+You need some of the fallowing tools:

 * Docker
 * Visual Studio 2017